zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

      | Chunk {-# UNPACK #-} !S.ByteString ByteString
 ~~~

-  - efficient represention of a pure stream of bytes
+  - efficient and compact represention of a pure stream of bytes
       - unreferenced chunks collected by GC
       - sometimes not expressive enough; errors cannot be reported